Tapia’s solo HR in 9th lifts Rockies over Phillies 5-4

 TRAINER’S ROOM

-Phillies: INF Brad Miller was scratched from the lineup with a stiff neck. … Manager Joe Girardi said he expects Moore as well as LHP Jose Alvarado and INF Ronald Torreyes — also on the COVID-19 list — to join the team in St. Louis early next week. … Bullpen coach Dave Lundquist and hitting coach Joe Dillon rejoined the team in Colorado.
+Phillies: INF Brad Miller was scratched from the lineup with a stiff neck. … Girardi said he expects Moore as well as LHP Jose Alvarado and INF Ronald Torreyes — also on the COVID-19 list — to join the team in St. Louis early next week. … Bullpen coach Dave Lundquist and hitting coach Joe Dillon rejoined the team in Colorado.
 Both had been on the COVID-19 list.
 Third base coach Dusty Wathan, staff assistant Bobby Meacham and first base coach Paco Figueroa are still on the COVID-19 list.

-Rockies: LHP Kyle Freeland (strained left shoulder) threw on the side Friday and is expected to have his first bullpen session on Saturday, manager Bud Black said. … INF Brendan Rodgers (right hamstring strain) is doing some activities but has not started running on the grass.
+Rockies: LHP Kyle Freeland (strained left shoulder) threw on the side and is expected to have his first bullpen session Saturday, Black said. … INF Brendan Rodgers (right hamstring strain) is doing some activities but has not started running on the grass.

 GREGORIUS RETURNS

-Shortstop Didi Gregorius was back in the Phillies lineup after missing three games with inflammation in his right elbow.
+Shortstop Didi Gregorius was back in the Phillies’ lineup after missing three games with inflammation in his right elbow.
 Gregorius said his kidney disorder, discovered in 2011, delayed his return.

 “When I have inflammation it doesn’t go away.
 That’s one of the things I’ve been dealing with,” he said before the game.
 “If I get hit by a pitch it stays swollen for like a week or two, so that’s why I try not to get hit.”